Today, I’ll be reviewing some of the best walking shoes for Achilles Tendonitis for men and women in 2021-2022.

 Brooks Addiction Walker 2 (Women’s/Men’s)

 These are some of the best podiatrist-recommended shoes for Achilles Tendonitis.
-They’re comfortable walking shoes that provide the stability your feet need, especially those with low to no arches.
+They’re comfortable walking shoes that provide the stability your feet need, especially if you have low to no arches.

-The Addiction Walker is a wonderful walking shoe that has a super soft full-grain leather upper for added durability and a ton of style.
+The Addiction Walker is a wonderful walking shoe that has a super soft supple leather upper for added durability and a ton of style.
 The upper is soft from the top right through the base while the reliable traditional laces offer a secure fit.